 A child with an expressive and/or receptive language disorder can have a lot of the same symptoms as a dyslexia-related speech delay but will not grow out of these speech issues without intervention.

-Note, researchers have also recently created a new term, “developmental language disorder” to describe speech and spoken language processing issues that cannot be attributed to apraxia, autism or any of the previously covered conditions.
+Note, researchers have also recently created a new term, “developmental language disorder” to describe speech and spoken language processing issues that cannot be attributed to apraxia, autism or any of the previously discussed conditions.

 As an individual expands his or her vocabulary, the brain is better able to understand the unwritten rules about permissible phoneme and vowel combinations in one’s native language.
 Kids can also build on this understanding and make their knowledge of sound patterns more explicit through language play.
 For example, they might engage in word games where they guess at word endings, practice substituting one sound for another, rhyming, and/or singing nursery songs.

 But kids who have dyslexia often find rhyming and language play more challenging than their peers.
 They can have a harder time with sequencing of sounds and may struggle to master songs where they need to change the middle vowel or use the beginning of one word with a new ending.
 Tongue twisters can be a challenge.

 It’s sometimes useful to provide extra support outside of a group setting and to take a multi-sensory approach to enhancing phonemic awareness.
 The more opportunities a learner has to engage with the target material and the more time they have to master it, the greater the chances of success.
 You can learn more about phonological awareness and pre-literacy skills in these articles.